IngestAI/deepmark/README.md

 # Our Solution

-To address this challenge of trustworthiness and reliability, IngestAI Labs has developed the Deepmark AI technology - a benchmarking solution based on proprietary Machine Learning (ML) models, that can rank several of the most popular large language models on various intrinsic and task-specific metrics.
+To address this challenge of reliability, IngestAI Labs has developed the Deepmark AI - a benchmarking tool, that assess several of the most popular large language models on various extrinsic (task-specific) metrics on your own data.

 Current GenAI (LLM) Assessment Metrics